 Pluralism vs. Monism

 Observing the success of capitalism in the West, the East, while adhering to its holistic philosophy and Confucian values, began to encourage people's initiative and creativity, which has also brought positive changes to the East in recent decades.
-While the East strives to integrate the strengths of the West, the West remains stagnant, refusing to learn from the East.
+While the East seeks to integrate the strengths of the West, the West remains stagnant, refusing to learn from the East.
 It believes that, based on its past success, its way is the only right way.
 Instead of addressing its deep-seated ideological and structural flaws, it becomes increasingly neoliberal.
-The West spends vast resources on media propogandas, NGOs, military, cognitive, trade, technological and financial warfares to defend its system and impose its ideologies on others.
-This is not surprising given that capitalism has a vested interest in these ideologies, without which plutocracy loses legitimacy (see Democracy vs. Plutocracy).
+The West spends vast resources on media propogandas, NGOs, military, cognitive, trade, technological and financial warfares to defend its system and impose its ideologies on the rest of the world, which is not surprising given that capitalism has a vested interest in these ideologies, without them plutocracy loses legitimacy (see Democracy vs. Plutocracy).

 September 8, 2018